How To Remove a Virus from a USB Drive

 Step 1: Scan the USB Device To Identify the Threat

 If you suspect that your USB drive has been infected with a virus or some malware, the first thing you need to do is identify and isolate the threat.
 Scan the device using reliable antivirus software and identify exactly which virus is causing the issues.

-When it comes to antivirus software, there are many different options available, such as Norton and Kaspersky, but some free options work just as well, such as AVG or Avast.
+When it comes to antivirus software, there are many different options available.
+There's Norton and Kaspersky, but some free options work just as well, such as AVG or Avast.
 Whichever option you choose, run a full scan of your USB drive to identify and remove any potential viruses.
 Until you have identified and isolated the virus, you will not be able to address it effectively.

 Step 2: Run the Appropriate Antivirus or Anti-Malware Program

-Once your USB drive has been scanned, you will need to take additional steps to fully remove the virus and restore your drive to its normal state.
+Once your USB drive has been scanned, you will need to take additional steps to remove the virus and restore your drive.
 You may need other tools or software to fully get rid of any type of virus on your flash drive.
 For example, if your drive has malware or spyware virus, run an anti-malware program in order to completely remove the threat.